wplit/zero/README.md

 2. Go to Themes > Add New in your WordPress admin.
 Click on `Upload Theme` and browse for the zip file.
 3. Activate the Theme.
 4. Replace stylesheet header found in theme if you wish include your own contact details where the theme info would be.
-5. No updates, just leave it installed.
+5. No updates, just leave it active.